deavid/lprfl/src/010A_looping.md

 The limit is your imagination here!

 In this code, it will first pick a row, then go over all the columns.
-When all 8 columns are done it will proceed with the next row.
+When the program finishes all 8 columns, it will proceed with the next row.

 ------
 [^1]: As usual, I'm lying, and it's not the real syntax.
 For loops are way more